 The Chicano movement is an ultra nationalist movement, based on ethnic and mestizo racial nationalism, which seeks to gain political control of the southwestern United States and to ultimately join it with Mexico.
 They are the ideological heirs of the faction of Mexican nationalists, who worked with the German Kaiser in World War I and Hitler in World War II.
 These earlier Mexican nationalists were promised the territory of the American Southwest as a reward, if Mexico would join with the Germans in waging war against the US.
 As a nation, Mexico never accepted this deal, but pro-Nazi Mexican factions would have, along with a very large part of the Mexican public.

 The term “La Raza” (The Race) was popularized by the book by Jose Vasconcelos, La Raza Cosmica (The Cosmic Race).
 La Raza Cosmica was a major source of inspiration for the Chicano movement, which began in the late 1960’s.
-This book is similar to the Nazi racial mythology translated to the Mexican historical cultural environment.
+This book is similar to the Nazi racial mythology translated to the Mexican historical, ethnic and cultural environment.

 Vasconcelos was identified as the major Nazi propagandist and a member of the Nazi fifth column in Mexico by Life Magazine in their June 10, 1940 issue.
-He published and edited the journal, “Timon” (Rudder) in the early 1940’s, which was the most important propaganda organ for Nazism in Mexico.
+He published and edited the journal, “Timon” (Rudder) in the early 1940’s, which was the most important propaganda organ for Nazism in Mexico and actually for all of Latin America.
 Below is a copy of the Life article in PDF format.

 This is the original source of the article.
 Scroll down to page 51 in this issue of Life to see the same story at Google books.

-The “Aztlan” of the Mexican nationalists is equivalent to Nazi-version of the myth of Atlantis, a home of a fallen race of Gods, who were destined to return to glory.
-The Chicanos identify the “lost” territories of the southwestern United States with Aztlan.
+The “Aztlan” myth of the Chicano ultra nationalists is equivalent to Nazi-version of the myth of Atlantis, a home of a fallen race of Gods, who were destined to return to glory.
+The Chicanos identify the “lost” territories of the southwestern United States with “Aztlan”, though no one knows were Aztlan was or even if it ever really existed.

 This is part of a Mexican documentary, Nazis en Mexico, which mentions the work of Vasconcelos with the Arthur Dietrich at about 5:00.
 The subtitles are not playing on this blog.
 To see the subtitles you have to click through to Facebook.